• Skip to main content

 A nice touch at the end of your bench press workout is to do 3-second pause bench presses.

-A 3-second bench press pause helps you get stronger to explode the weight off of your chest.
+A 3-second bench press pause helps you get stronger to explode the weight off your chest.

-In the 3 second pause, you lower the weight to your chest, leave it on your chest for 3 seconds, and then press.
+In the 3-second pause, you lower the weight to your chest, leave it on it for 3 seconds, and then press.

 For example: